Stop buying bottled water. Buy re-usable bottles.

 Glass water bottles are HEAVY.
 Glass is the safest material to store liquids in but probably not the safest to carry on the trail, despite all the silicon wrapping some have.

 Wooden water bottles were last used by French soldiers in the Napoleonic era.
 They should stay that way.
 The wooden water bottles that are being heavily marketed these days are simply stainless steel vacuum flasks with a wood finish.
 There are some interesting startups, like the ‘Birch bottle’, and plastics are being made from plant fibre… so, who knows… but they’re not worth it right now.

 For me, the best water bottles to take hiking are the CamelBak Eddy or Podium bottles.
 If it’s going to be hot, I take two plastic bottles but pre-freeze one the night before for later in the day.
-The original Stanley flask is the best for keeping things hot in cold weather, but it’s a beast of a thing.
-The Contigo stainless steel bottles are excellent at keeping things cold in hot weather and are still easy to use on the move.
+My original Stanley flask is the best for keeping things hot in cold weather, but it’s a beast of a thing.
+My Contigo stainless steel bottles are excellent at keeping things cold in hot weather and are still easy to use on the move.

-*What about BPA and Phthalate you ask?
+*What about BPA and Phthalate that’s in plastic, you ask?

 BPA stands for bisphenol A. It’s been used since the 1960’s to make plastics and linings of cans and bottles and stuff.
 Phthalates are in a range of common products including water bottles and naturally occur in foods like milk, butter, and meats.
 They’re industrial chemicals that can seep into foods and liquids.
 The concern is that high exposure to them causes birth defects and high blood pressure.
 They should be phasing it out anyway…not making it a selling point.

 Go back to the homepage and explore some more.